Channel catfish: Hearing

-The inferior division of the inner ear, most prominently the utricle, is considered the primary area of hearing in most fishes.
+The inferior division of the inner ear, most prominently the utricle, is the primary area of hearing in most fishes.
 The hearing ability of the channel catfish is enhanced by the presence of the swim bladder.
-It is the main structure that reverberates the echo from other individuals’ sounds, as well as from sonar devices.
+It is the main structure that reverberates the echo from other individuals' sounds, as well as from sonar devices.
 The volume of the swim bladder changes if fish move vertically, thus is also considered to be the site of pressure sensitivity.
 The latency of swim bladder adaptation after a change in pressure affects hearing and other possible swim bladder functions, presumably making audition more difficult.
 Nevertheless, the presence of the swim bladder and a relatively complex auditory apparatus allows the channel catfish to discern different sounds and tell from which directions sounds have come.

 Communication to predators

-Pectoral stridulation has been considered to be the main means of agonistic communication towards predators in channel catfish.
+Pectoral stridulation is the main mean of agonistic communication towards predators in channel catfish.
 Sudden, relatively loud sounds are used to startle predators in a manner analogous to the well-documented, visual flash display of various lepidopterans.
 In most catfish, a drumming sound can be produced for this use, and the incidences of the drumming sounds can reach up to 300 or 400 per second.
 However, the channel catfish must resort instead to stridulation sounds and pectoral spine display for predator avoidance.
 In addition to communication towards predators, stridulation can be seen as a possible alarm signal to other catfish, in the sense of warning nearby individuals that a predator is near.